jacomyal/sigma.js/plugins/sigma.plugins.filter/README.md

 // don't forget to call `apply()` anytime!
 ````

 Warning: you can't declare two filters with the same key, or it will throw an exception.
+Use `.has(key)` to know if the key is already used.

 ## Export the chain of filters
 The exported chain is an array of objects.
 Each object represents a filter by a triplet *(?key, predicate, processor, ?options)*.
 The processor value is the internal name of the processor: `nodes`, `edges`, `neighbors`, and `undo`.
 The predicate value is a copy of the predicate function.
 Dump the `chain` using the `serialize` method as follows: